Easy Milk Chocolate Frosting for Birthday Cakes and Cupcakes

 For sheet cakes

-For writing and decoration
+For writing and borders

 For a tall swirl

-For a simpler finish
+For a simple finish

-Milk chocolate frosting pairs well with:
+Milk chocolate frosting pairs especially well with:

 – vanilla cupcakes

-- yellow butter cupcakes
+– yellow cupcakes

 – banana cupcakes